1 killed, 12 wounded in market explosion in Iraq's capital - WTMJ

 Associated Press

-BAGHDAD, Iraq (AP) — A powerful explosion rocked a market in east Baghdad on Thursday, killing one person and injuring 12 others, according to Iraq’s military.
+BAGHDAD, Iraq (AP) — An explosion rocked a market in east Baghdad on Thursday, killing one person and injuring 12 others, according to Iraq’s military.

-The cause of the blast in the city’s Sadr City area, in the Habibiya neighborhood, was not immediately known.
+The military said the blast in the capital’s Sadr City, in the Habibiya neighborhood, was caused by a car laden with highly explosive materials that blew up while passing through a popular used furniture market.
 It sent a cloud of black smoke above the area.
-Shortly afterward, a crowd of people gathered around the wreckage of a charred car, indicating a possible car bomb.
+Shortly afterward, a crowd of people gathered around the mangled wreckage of a charred car and a burned-out white van.
 A fire engine was parked nearby.

-Explosions in the Iraqi capital were once almost daily occurrences but have become less frequent in the past few years, particularly following the defeat of the Islamic State group in 2017.
+Explosions in the Iraqi capital, particularly in the predominantly Shiite Muslim Sadr City district, were once almost daily occurrences but have become less frequent in the past few years, particularly following the defeat of the Islamic State group in 2017.
 In January, twin suicide bombings ripped through a busy market in the Iraqi capital, killing more than 30 people and wounding dozens.

 The development comes hours after a drone strike targeted US-led coalition troops near Irbil airport and a Turkish military base in northern Iraq.